rechecked/rcagent/README.md

 ### For Source Install

-To build from source, ensure golang is installed and download the souce, then run:
+To build from source, ensure `make` and `golang` are installed and download the souce, then run:

 ```
 make build